anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   These requests are then provided by the Registrar-Agent to the registrar.
   This requires the definition of pledge endpoints to allow interaction with the Registrar-Agent.

-* The security of communication between the Registrar-Agent and the pledge does not rely on Transport Layer Security (TLS) to enable application of BRSKI-PRM in environments, in which the communication between the Registrar-Agent and the pledge is done over other technologies like BTLE or NFC, which may not support TLS protected communication.
+* The security of communication between the Registrar-Agent and the pledge does not rely on Transport Layer Security (TLS) to enable application of BRSKI-PRM in environments, in which the communication between the Registrar-Agent and the pledge is done over other technologies like Bluetooth Low Energy (BLE) or NFC, which may not support TLS protected communication.
   In addition, the pledge does not have a certificate that can easily be verified by {{?RFC9525}} methods.

 * The use of authenticated self-contained objects addresses both, the TLS challenges and the technology stack challenge.